DKruglov1917/GameTelemetryAnalyzer/README.md

 ### Economic model and balancing

-The CSV sources consumed by the analyzer represent a **balancing model**, not a set of static thresholds.
+The CSV sources consumed by the analyzer represent a **balancing model**.

 For example, the Economy sheet defines:
 - recommended resource levels